- DMS 6105

 Bourgeault, I.L., Neiterman, E. and LeBrun, J. 2011.
 Midwives on the Move: Comparing the Requirements for Practice and Integration Contexts for Internationally Educated Midwives in Canada, the U.S., the U.K., and Australia.
 Midwifery, 27(3): 368-375.

 Hollenberg, D. and Bourgeault, I.L.
 2011.
 The Role of Integrative Medicine in Interprofessional Education and Care Initiatives: The Way of the Future?.
-Interprofessional Care, Journal of, 25(3): 182-188.
+Journal of Interprofessional Care, 25(3): 182-188.

 Mills, E., Hagopian, A., Kanters, S., Au-Yeung, C.G., Alberton, M., Mtambo, A., Bourgeault, I.L., Bansback, N., Luboga, S., Hogg, R. and Ford, N. 2011.
 The financial cost of physician emigration from sub-Saharan Africa: A Human Capital Analysis.
 BMJ, 13 pages.